- Our Vision & Commitment

 - Hawaii Electric Light was chosen for Heavy Duty Trucking magazine's Top 50 Green Fleets for 2016.
 The award recognizes companies for leading their industry in the adoption of green, sustainable practices, policies and technologies.

-- Hawaii Electric Light again ranked seventh on SEPA’s annual list in 2018, connecting 95.2 wats per customer.
+- Hawaii Electric Light again ranked seventh on SEPA’s annual list in 2018, connecting 95.2 watts per customer.
 We were also named SEPA Power Players Investor-Owned Utilities of the Year, along with Hawaiian Electric and Maui Electric, for our grid modernization efforts.

 During 2019, Hawaii Electric light celebrated 125 years of providing electric service to Hawaii Island from a diverse mix of resources including hydro, solar, wind and biofuels.